HoGentTIN/linux-training-hogent/modules/network_config/030-content.md

 The DNS server is set to 127.0.0.53, which seems to be a combination of the loopback address 127.0.0.1 and the port number 53 of the DNS service.
 Any IP address in the 127.0.0.0/8 range is considered to be a loopback address and will behave just like 127.0.0.1. `systemd-resolved` listens on a server socket with port 53 connected to the loopback interface.

-In the example below, we use the Show Sockets (`ss`) command to verify that `systemd-resolved` is listening on UDP port 53 and next, we send a DNS query to the IP address specified in `/etc/resolv.conf` (see below for more info on the `dig` command that is used here):
+In the example below, we use the Show Sockets (`ss`) command to verify that `systemd-resolved` is listening on UDP port 53.
+Next, we send a DNS query to the IP address specified in `/etc/resolv.conf` (see below for more info on the `dig` command that is used here):

 ```console
 student@linux:~$ sudo ss -ulnp  | grep 'resolve'